-Q: Is it good to sleep with the pillow under your shoulders?
+Q: Is it healthy to sleep with a pillow under your shoulders?

-A: No. You’d be hard pressed to find any health professional that thinks it’s a good idea to sleep with the pillow under your shoulders.
-Placing it (the pillow) in such a way is going to exacerbate any spinal curvature and intensify, rather than alleviate, any neck pain you are already feeling.
-If you are not experiencing neck pain there’s a good chance that sleeping with the pillow under your shoulders will create it sooner or later.
-This is mostly an issue for people who sleep on their back.
+A: No. You’d be hard-pressed to find any health professional that thinks it’s a good idea to sleep with the pillow under your shoulders.
+Placing it (the pillow) in such a way is going to exacerbate any spinal curvature and intensify, rather than alleviate, any neck pain.
+If you are not experiencing neck pain, there’s a good chance that sleeping with the pillow under your shoulders will create it sooner or later.
+That is mostly an issue for people who sleep on their back.
 But it’s not wise for anyone to sleep with the pillow extending down under their shoulders.

 Q: Are water pillows a waste of time?

 A: Not at all.
-The notion that they might be problematic likely springs from the early days of the waterbed craze some 50 years ago (16).
-At that time mattress manufacturers felt threatened by the new type of bed and spread the word that they were bad for your back.
+The notion that they might be springs from the early days of the waterbed craze some 50 years ago (16).
+At that time, mattress manufacturers felt threatened by the new type of bed and spread the word that they were bad for your back.
 They’re not.
 But the myth persists and likely had a hand in the decline of waterbed sales in the past 20 years.
-When it comes to water pillows they provide almost unlimited adjustment possibilities.
-Add more water to firm them up.
-Drain water to ease up on the tension.
+When it comes to water pillows, they provide almost unlimited adjustment possibilities.
+Add more water to firm them up, drain water to ease up on the tension.
 You can even add warm water to provide some additional muscle relaxation.

 Q: Is it better to sleep without a pillow?

-A: It’s almost never a good idea to sleep without a pillow unless you’ve been doing it your whole life.
+A: It’s rarely a good idea to sleep without a pillow unless you’ve been doing it your whole life.
 About the only people with neck pain who might benefit from ditching the pillow are those who sleep on their stomach (17).
-That’s because if you put a pillow under your head while laying on your stomach it can twist your next backward in a very awkward way that will more than likely aggravate whatever it is that is causing your neck pain.
+That’s because if you put a pillow under your head while lying on your stomach, it can twist your next backward in a very awkward way that will more than likely aggravate whatever it is that is causing your neck pain.

 Q: How do I wash a pillow for neck pain?

 A: The pillows on our list all come with their own care instructions, including specific recommendations about how to clean them.
-It is wise to follow these instructions to the letter in order to prevent damage to the fill that could undermine the pillow’s effectiveness.
-Most pillows should not be submerged in water.
-But if the maker of your pillow says it’s okay remember that it must be allowed to dry completely before being used again.
+It is wise to follow these instructions to the letter to prevent damage to the fill that could undermine the pillow’s effectiveness.
+Most pillows should be kept out of water.
+But if the maker of your pillow says it’s okay, remember that it must be allowed to dry completely before being used again.
 We can’t emphasize this enough: don’t be in a hurry to put the pillow back in service.
 Give it whatever time it needs to dry through and through.
-And unless it says it can be submerged in water don’t submerge it in water.
-Ever.
+And unless it says you can submerge it, don’t.

 Neck pain can stem from any number of sources.
-But whatever the cause the end result is almost always the same: difficulty sleeping.
-One of the most effective ways for dealing with neck pain is to pick up a pillow that is specially designed to help alleviate it.
+But whatever the cause, the end result is almost always the same: difficulty sleeping.
+One of the most effective ways of dealing with neck pain is to pick up a pillow specifically designed to help alleviate it.
 These pillows help align the neck properly while you sleep.
-In doing so they relieve pressure on the joints of the spine and muscles of the neck where the pain is originating.
+By doing so, they relieve pressure on the spine.

 For cpoe.org’s #1 recommended pillow for neck pain, click here.